pedromaironi/Social-Media-With-Firebase/README.md

 }

 ```

 ## Create Firebase Authentication to the project
 - Firebase
-  - Firebase is a mobile platform created by Google, whose main function is to develop and facilitate the creation of high-quality apps quickly, in order to increase the user base +and earn more money.
+  - Firebase is a mobile platform created by Google, whose main function is to develop and facilitate the creation of high-quality apps quickly, in order to increase the user base and earn more money.
   - You can see the docs of Authentication from google HERE!
 	- 🟠[Create Authentication with Firebase](https://github.com/pedromaironi/Social-Media-With-Firebase/blob/master/docs/FirebaseAuthentication.md)